mindsensors/PiStorms/README.md

 </pre>

 setup.sh will take several minutes to download files, and configure<br>
-When it configures VNC server, it would ask for password, please provide a password that you will remember easily (e.g. raspberry).<br>Use this password to login to your Pi from a VNC client.
+When it configures VNC server, it would ask for password, please provide a password that you will remember (e.g. raspberry).<br>Later, you would use this password to login to your Pi from a VNC client.